-Decoding the infamous red warning light
+Understanding your truck’s red warning light

 When that red light is flashing at you, it’s your truck’s way of indicating that it needs attention.
 In most cases, it means your air pressure is below a safe level.
 If you disregard it, that can be a very dangerous thing to do as it may result in a complete brake failure.

-First things first, find a safe place to pull over as this is not something you want to try and fix while going down an incline!
+First things first, find a safe place to pull over, as this is not something you want to try and fix while going down an incline!
 In some cases, it can be a simple explanation.
 Air leaking in the lines, bad air compressors, or a faulty pressure switch can create the pressure loss.
 Listen for the air hissing sound, or look for oil or debris around the air brake hoses and connectors.

 If you have an air gauge, once it drops below 60 psi (pounds per square inch), the light will usually come on.
-Do not attempt to press through, listen to your gut & trust your safety training.
+Do not attempt to press through; listen to your gut & trust your safety training.

 Call the pros.
 We’re available 24/7.